Skip to main content

 Bill customers on a recurring schedule, regardless of when individual visits are completed.
 How it works:

-1. Set up the service with a billing interval (weekly, monthly, annual)
+1. Set up the service with a billing interval (weekly, monthly, annual).
+Probase automatically uses the day you create the service as the recurring billing day.

-3. On each billing date, manually add a billing line item for the subscription amount
+2. On each billing date, Probase automatically creates a billing line item for the subscription amount

-4. Work is performed separately from billing — completing appointments does not automatically create charges
+3. Work is performed separately from billing — completing appointments does not create additional charges

 Best for: